The Third Birdhouse

 Q&A by Will Allison

-WA: Why did you choose to set this particular retelling of the story of Abraham and Isaac in mid-20th-century Brooklyn instead of, say, in your hometown of New Orleans?
+- WA: Why did you choose to set this particular retelling of the story of Abraham and Isaac in mid-What was the most challenging aspect of writing this story0th-century Brooklyn instead of, say, in your hometown of New Orleans?